 In early summer, a New York doctor at a hospital shot to death another physician and injured several other people before taking his own life.

 Two years ago at a Boston hospital, a man shot to death the surgeon who had operated on his mother.

 “Just going into work is a high-risk endeavor,” said the director at the Institute for Emergency Nursing Research at the Emergency Nurses Association.

-A skilled North Carolina workers’ compensation attorney can help nurses and others get deserved benefits and compensation for workplace violence injuries.
+A skilled Charlotte workers compensation attorney can help nurses and others get deserved benefits and compensation for workplace violence injuries.
 Contact the Charlotte office of Ayers, Whitlow & Dressler for more information.